Ajay-Chopra/EPL-Trasnfer-Market/README.md

 # Analyzing Transfer Market Inefficiencies in the English Premier League #

   In this project, I aim to highlight prevalent inefficiencies in the player transfer market of the English Premier League (EPL), the most popular professional football league in the world.
-During the winter and summer transfer windows, clubs in the EPL spend in total about $1.5 billion purchasing players from other teams.
+During the winter and summer transfer windows, clubs in the EPL spend a total of about $1.5 billion purchasing players from other teams.
 However, consistent analysis shows that transfer spending has little correlation with competitive success, suggesting that many clubs spend their money inefficiently.

   I use three main data sets for analysis.
 The first tracks wage spending, transfer spending, final league position and performance statistics of clubs in the EPL over the past five seasons.
 The second is a list of all players purchased by clubs in the EPL over the same period along with their transfer fee, provided it was disclosed.
-Each player is measured on parameters of age, number of games played and the same set of performance statistics used in the team-level data.
-The last data set is a comprehensive ranking of all professional footballers using data from the videogame FIFA 2018 and FIFA 2017, published by EA Sports.
+Each player is measured on parameters of age, number of games played as well as offensive, defensive and possession based statistics.
+The last data set is a comprehensive ranking of all professional footballers using data from the videogames FIFA 2018 and FIFA 2017, published by EA Sports.

 ### Summary of Results ###